 Training our employees is critical for Alpha Power.
 To continuously update their knowledge, we are requesting from our technicians, experts and engineers to get at least sufficient hours of training per year.
 For FY18/19, on average, each employee received on average almost 20 hours of training, and 94% of our workforce received at least on training.
 The priorities are clear: our people received additional training related to management (37%), HR (19%) and engineering (17%).

 Offering safe working conditions for our employees is paramount for Alpha Power.
 “For FY19/20, 17 people received training on safety.
-Fortunately, we did not record any workplace-related accident for FY20/21 and FY19/20.
+At the end of FY21/22, 1 minor accident happened at workplace-related.
+At the end of FY20/21, 1 minor accident happened at workplace-related.
+Fortunately, we did not record any accident for workplace-related FY19/20 & FY18/19.
 As a result, our frequency and fatality rate are 0.”

 We do not have a significant impact on the environment.
 However, we are doing our best to lower and minimize our environmental footprint.